Chemical Peels – Skin Rejuvenation in Farmington & Hartford, Connecticut at CT Facial Plastic Surgery

 Most healthy adults can successfully undergo chemical peeling.
 However, patients with dark skin may be advised to avoid deep peels, as they have a heightened risk of experiencing uneven skin pigmentation after treatment.
 The anti-aging effects of chemical peels are more profound for younger patients (those under 50), as this treatment can’t tighten or lift very loose skin.
 Mature patients benefit the most from a combination of facial rejuvenation surgery and chemical peeling to treat the signs of skin aging.

-Schedule a Chemical Peel Consultation in Hartford, Connecticut
+Schedule a Chemical Peel Consultation in Farmington or Hartford County, Connecticut

 At CT Facial Plastic Surgery, we offer skin resurfacing therapies that revitalize your appearance, whether you’re looking for an alternative to surgery or a complementary treatment.
 To start exploring your options, contact our Farmington office and arrange a personal consultation with one of our facial plastic surgeons.
 We look forward to helping you find the skin rejuvenation solution that’s right for you.